digital-archives/HISTGA1011/syllabus/schedule/week02.md

 {: .label .label-yellow }
 Due
 * Sign up using this <a href="https://forms.gle/UDw6TjZdvrxQpkxq7" target="_blank">Google Form</a> for a file format for the <a href="https://digital-archives.github.io/HISTGA1011/assignments/file_format.html">File Format Report Assignment</a>
-* Post your pre-class reading reactions to Brightspace.
+* Post your pre-class reading reactions to Brightspace by 3:30pm today.
 * Class activity: None this week!

 {: .label .label-green }